FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 * Certs: whether the user should have certs generated(should be true in ui)

 ## removeSystemUsers
-used to remove a system user and their associated files from the server<br />
+used to remove a system user and their associated files from the server
-Event: `removeSystemUsers` <br />
+Event: `removeSystemUsers`

 ### returns
 None